-About the Royal College of Physicians Archive Wiley Digital Archives' Royal College of Physicians archive showcases the history and development of modern Western medicine, while documenting the interactions of the medical community with monarchies, political systems and the general public.
-This two-million-image digital archive includes rare, unique materials dating from 1205 through 1980, covering topics ranging from astronomy and anatomical studies to neurology and botanical research.
-Researchers can explore how medical practice standards, medical education and public health policy evolved over time, as well as gain insight into the how certain medical disciplines expanded into specialty areas of practice.
-Content includes archival images of diaries, correspondence, casework, illustrations, photographs, policy statements and early medical texts.
-To learn more about the Royal College of Physicians archive, visit wileydigitalarchives.com/rcp.
+About the Royal College of Physicians Part I archive

+Wiley Digital Archives' Royal College of Physicians Part I archive showcases the history and development of modern Western medicine, while documenting the interactions of the medical community with monarchies, political systems, and the general public.

+This digital archive includes rare, unique materials dating from 1200 through 1862, covering topics ranging from astronomy and anatomical studies to neurology and immunology.
+Researchers can explore how medical practice standards, medical education, and public health policy evolved over time, as well as gain insight into the how certain medical disciplines expanded into specialty areas of practice.

+Content includes archival images of diaries, correspondence, casework, illustrations, photographs, policy statements, and early medical texts.

+To learn more about the Royal College of Physicians Part I archive, visit wileydigitalarchives.com/rcp.